Description

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, suggesting no publicly known exploitation at this time.
-However, because the attack requires a network adversary capable of inducing a browser to issue an HTTP request to the protected host, the condition is hard to satisfy in controlled environments but plausible in compromised or captive‑portal networks.
+The EPSS score is < 1% and the vulnerability is not listed in CISA’s KEV catalog, suggesting no publicly known exploitation at this time.
+However, because the attack requires a network adversary capable of inducing a user’s browser to make an HTTP request to the same host, the condition is hard to satisfy in controlled environments but plausible in compromised or captive‑portal networks.
 Once the cookie is captured, the attacker can reuse it until it expires or is refreshed, granting unauthorized API access.
+The CVSS score is 5.9.

 Remediation